Small jet crashes into hangar at Southern California airport

-(Reuters) - A small business jet landing at Santa Monica Airport in California swerved off the runway and struck a nearby hangar, authorities said on Sunday, before apparently catching on fire.
+Sept 29 (Reuters) - A small business jet landing at Santa Monica Airport in California swerved off the runway and struck a nearby hangar, authorities said on Sunday.
 There were no immediate reports of casualties.

 The twin-engine Cessna Citation, which departed from Hailey, Idaho, went off the right side of the runway after landing at the airport at 6:20 p.m. local time, Federal Aviation Administration spokesman Ian Gregor said.

-There was no information on the number of people aboard the aircraft or their conditions, Gregor said.
+There was no information on the number of people on board the aircraft or their conditions, Gregor said.
 He could not confirm a tail number identifying the aircraft.

 The Cessna Citation family of jets have a seating capacity for between five and nine people.